Office 365, Exchange Online Basic Authentication vs. Modern Authentication

-Most logins to Microsoft Office 365 Exchange require direct authentication to NetID Login.
+Most logins to Microsoft Office 365 services require direct authentication to NetID Login.
 However, some clients/protocols use basic authentication.
 With basic authentication (also called proxy authentication), the email client transmits the username and password to Office 365, and Office 365 forwards the provided credentials to NetID Login.
-This article answers general questions about Basic Authentication.
+This article answers general questions about Basic Authentication versus Modern Authentication.

 IMAP, POP, and SMTP protocols generally require basic authentication, and do not support modern authentication.
 If you're using an IMAP client like Thunderbird, login is completed via basic authentication.
 Office 365 allows for either basic or modern authentication with Exchange Web Services (EWS) and Exchange ActiveSync (EAS).
 Depending on support within your email/calendar client, you may be required to use basic authentication to use EWS or EAS.